malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

 Indicates that the exposed service is TLS.
-This means that the Defender has to initiate a TLS session in order to forward traffic to the service.
+This means that the enforcer has to initiate a TLS session in order to forward traffic to the service.

 Default value: